-We now consider how we can tune the website to improve the performance of this site.
-Tuning for performance provides better user experience and attracts more traffic.
-Performance can be measured in several ways including the searchability improvements, local search improvements, analytical improvements and technical improvements.
+We now consider how we can tune the website to improve the performance of this site using Search Engine Optimisation (SEO).
+Optimising for performance provides a better user experience and attracts more traffic.
+Performance can be measured in several ways, including the searchability improvements, local search improvements, analytical improvements and technical improvements.

 Congratulations on building your “local” website.